Gcriste/Bamazon-/README.md

     -If the user selects add to inventory, the user is then asked to select which item and how many they would like to add to the current stock
     -If the user selects add new product, the user is asked to type in the name, department, price and stock of the new item

-3. The information is stored in a table inside a mysql database.
+3.The information is stored in a table inside a mysql database.
 Any time information is updated by the user, the table is automatically updated as well

 4.Link to screenshots:
 ### Customer Perspective